Kids’ fencing in Brooklyn: frequently asked questions

 Brooklyn Bridge Fencing Club gives families a clear path from beginner fencing to competitive training.

-Founded in 2010 by Olympian, Olympic Coach, and U.S. Fencing Hall of Fame member Dan Kellner, BBFC trains children and teens at 295 Front Street in Dumbo/Vinegar Hill, Brooklyn, in a nearly 8,000 square foot facility with 20 full-length fencing strips.
+Founded in 2010 by Olympian, Olympic Coach, and U.S. Fencing Hall of Fame member Dan Kellner, BBFC trains children and teens at 295 Front Street in Dumbo/Vinegar Hill, Brooklyn, in a nearly 8,000 square foot facility with 20 full-length fencing strips, and provides the Olympic quality fencing instruction.